Math by Grades Math by Topics Math Worksheets Math in Video Lessons Math for Specific Tests Math Fun and Games Exam Preparation Science Others

 Indefinite Integrals

 The following is a table of formulas of the commonly used Indefinite Integrals.
 You can verify any of the formulas by differentiating the function on the right side and obtaining the integrand.
+Scroll down the page if you need more examples and step by step solutions of indefinite integrals.

-Table of Indefinite Integrals Formulas
+Table Of Indefinite Integral Formulas

 Example:

-Find the general indefinite integral
+Find the general indefinite integral.

 Solution:

-Definite Integrals and Indefinite Integrals
+Definite Integrals And Indefinite Integrals

 The connection between the definite integral and indefinite integral is given by the second part of the Fundamental Theorem of Calculus.